 This pathway will enable 30 organisations to support small teams of 3-4 APs to organise, recruit and run practitioner-led professional learning opportunities across their organisation and networks for a minimum of 50 practitioners.
 The ETF expects:

 Professional learning opportunities will take place from October to March 2022 and will take the form of:

 Successful organisations will receive grants of 3k to contribute to AP release and all monitoring activities.
 Applications and activities must be supported by a senior manager who may also form part of the AP team.

 The Train the Trainers in FE Professional Learning pathway will offer 25 places to those operating in AP-type roles.

 The national AP Conference will take place on Friday 25 March 2022.

 The conference is for current participants of the advanced practitioner programme, individuals interested in being part of the advanced practitioner community and managers and leaders in charge of quality improvement and change.

 See here for the 2020 AP National Spark(l)ing Constellation’s conference.

 We will also be providing mentoring support for up to 15 APs from BAME communities and/or declaring a disability to ensure APs we are supporting are representative of the wider student population, across the breadth of the further education and training sector.

-The AP programme is also working with the Society for Education and Training to ensure pathways, particularity CoP, align with Advanced Teacher Status on a very practical level.
-So for APs thinking about ATS, activities on the AP programme could generate evidence towards the ATS portfolio.
+The AP programme is also working with the Society for Education and Training to ensure all pathways, particularly the Constellations, align with Advanced Teacher Status on a very practical level.
+So, for APs thinking about ATS, activities on the AP programme could generate evidence towards the ATS portfolio.